bd0204/2026-Spring-AI-Cup/README.md

-The three versions **share the same `model.py` and `train.py`**; they differ only in a few `config.py` switches — they are progressive upgrades of one architecture, deliberately kept different so the final ensemble gains diversity (variance reduction).
+The three versions **share the same `model.py` and `train.py`**; they differ only in a few `config.py` switches — they are progressive upgrades of one architecture, deliberately kept different so the final ensemble gains diversity.

 The current `config.py` defaults are **v41**.
 To reproduce the other two, change only the fields below: